-It is part of the job description of a therapist to listen and encourage their client.
+It is part of the job description of a therapist to listen to and encourage their client.
 A therapist must be kind, dependable, and empathic.
 It is necessary to show these abilities as a specialist in order to assist the client to feel more comfortable.
 It takes so much effort for a person to be kind, dependable, and emphatic to people whom they do not know.
 Therapists can do better.
 They help clients reflect on their life and emotional struggles.

 Liaising with others (if needed) to help any changes happen

 Therapists have strong interpersonal skills because this kind of career is about studying and helping individuals.
 Therefore, it is given that they know how to relate with people and establish rapport with their clients.
 They are not judgmental in all the activities that the client must and will undertake.
-As stated here, it is essential that therapists must not show rude behavior as they begin their counseling session until that relationship has been set up.
+As stated here, it is essential that therapists must not show rude behaviour as they begin their counselling session until that relationship has been set up.
 In this line of work, patience is indeed a virtue.